-Important note: Applicants that have received OJJDP funding through the FY 2014 Tribal Healing to Wellness Court Responses to Underage Drinking Initiative solicitation or the FY 2015 or FY 2016 CTAS OJJDP purpose area #8 are not eligible to apply for funds in this purpose area.
+Inportant note: Applicants that have received obbb funding through the F1 2014 Tribal healing to Wellness Court Responses to Underage Drinking Initiative solicitation or the FY 2015, FY 2016 or FY 2017 CTAS OJJDP purpose area #8 are not eligible to apply for funds in this purpose area. ☐ Opioid abuse: Applicants must include a strategy to create comprehensive diversion and alternatives to incarceration programs for those impacted by the opioid epidemic.
 Limitation on participation of violent offenders: Grant funds may not be used to serve violent offenders.
-See 42 USC § 3797u-1.
-For purposes of this grant program, the term "violent offender" means a person who
+See generally 34 U.S.C.
+10612.
+For purposes of this grant program, the term "violent offender" means a person 18 or older who